-- any power imbalance between the children.
-For example, is the alleged perpetrator(s) significantly older, more mature, confident and well known social standing?
-Does the victim have a disability or learning difficulty? - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature) - \circ that sexual violence and sexual harassment can take place within intimate personal relationships between peers - \circ $\,$ are there ongoing risks to the victim, other children, adult students or school or college staff - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation. - Potential contact between victim and perpetrator in school (same classroom, etc.) - \circ $\,$ Any intra familial harms and any necessary support for siblings following incidents $\,$ - As always when concerned about the welfare of a child, all staff should act in the best interests of the child.
-In all cases, schools and colleges should follow general safeguarding principles as per KCSiE. - Immediate consideration should be given as to how best to support and protect the victim and the alleged perpetrator(s) (and any other children involved/impacted)
+- if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature) - that sexual violence and sexual harassment can take place within intimate personal relationships between peers - \circ $\,$ are there ongoing risks to the victim, other children, adult students or school or college staff $\,$ - o ther related issues and wider context, including any links to child sexual exploitation and child criminal exploitation. - Potential contact between victim and perpetrator in school (same classroom, etc.) - Any intra familial harms and any necessary support for siblings following incidents - As always when concerned about the welfare of a child, all staff should act in the best interests of the child.
+In all cases, schools and colleges should follow general safeguarding principles as per KCSiE 2024. - Immediate consideration should be given as to how best to support and protect the victim and the alleged perpetrator(s) (and any other children involved/impacted)